david-dome9/cloud-bots/docs/Bots.md

 What it does: Enables rotation on a KMS key
 Usage: AUTO: kms_enable_rotation
 Sample GSL: KMS where isCustomerManaged=true and deletionDate!=0 should have rotationStatus=true
-Limitations: Edits can not be made to AWS maged keys.
+Limitations: Edits can not be made to AWS managed keys.
 Only customer managed keys can be edited.

 ## mark_for_stop_ec2_resource
 What it does: Tags an ec2 resource with "marked_for_stop" and <current epoch time>
 Usage: AUTO: mark_for_stop_ec2_resource <time><unit(m,h,d)>
 Example: AUTO: mark_for_stop_ec2_resource 3h
 Note: This is meant to be used in conjunction with a more aggressive action like stopping or termanating an instance.
 The first step will be to tag an instance with the time that we want to tigger the remediation bot.
-From there, a rule like "Instance should not have tags with [ key='marked_for_stop' and value before(1, 'minutes') ]" can be ran to check how long an instance has had the 'mark for stop' tag.
+From there, a rule like "Instance should not have tags with [ key='marked_for_stop' and value before(1, 'minutes') ]" can be run to check how long an instance has had the 'mark for stop' tag.
 Limitations: none

 THIS WORKS ACROSS ALL EC2 RELATED SERVICES: